 I highly recommend you refrigerate this pudding for at least 3 hours.
 While this pudding taste absolutely amazing straight away, waiting give some extra time for the chia seeds fiber to absorb the liquid.
 It will create the most delicious silky smooth pudding.

 Easy low carb breakfast meal prep

 If you love breakfast meal prep as I do, you can make this peanut butter chia pudding on Sunday.
 Store in an airtight container and serve portion every morning.
-This recipe serve 6 portions, 295 kcal per serve including 11 g protein and 10g net carbs.
+This recipe serve 8 portions resulting in 6.4 grams net carbs per serve.
 I always have half of my carbs for breakfast and this peanut butter chia pudding keep me full for at least 5 hours.
 One batch will cover your whole week, well almost let’s be honest we all have something a bit more special on Sunday right?
 What about a low carb coconut flour pancakes instead or some keto almond flour crepes.

 I hope you enjoy this simple delicious peanut butter chia pudding recipe.
 Don’t forget to tag me on instagram to share your wonderful creation with me !

 Peanut Butter Chia Pudding an healthy keto vegan breakfast or dessert made with chia seeds, unsweetened almond milk and sugar free monk fruit syrup.

 In a blender, add all the ingredients, order doesn't matter.